We have 48, 49% of Americans on food stamps, or is it 49 million on food stamps?

 In other words, if insurers are allowed to keep their plan, Obamacare will fail.

-If you get to keep your plan, if you if we try to dial back the clock and everybody gets to keep their plan, it won't work.
+If you get to keep your plan, if we try to dial back the clock and everybody gets to keep their plans, it won't work because the insurers will lose money and the program falls apart because they won't stay in business that way, whereas the federal government can.

-Meaning if you're allowed to keep your plan, Obamacare fails.
+Meaning, if you're allowed to keep your plan, Obamacare fails.

 This has been my point all week.